 Buyers Guide: How to Choose the Best Turtle Tank Heaters

-For most aquatic turtles, water temperature between 78 and 82 degrees is ideal.
+For most aquatic turtles, a water temperature between 78 and 82 degrees is ideal.

 Some turtle tank heaters are meant to keep the temperature at a steady 78 degrees, which is the ideal water temperature for most species of aquatic turtles that can be kept in home aquariums.